TiagoSenaD/TiagoSenaD/README.md

 ### Hi there 👋

-I'm Tiago Sena from Brazil, iḿ a computer science student.
+I'm Tiago Sena from Brazil, a computer science student.
 I love studying Programming languages, especially C and Rust.
-I have been very interested in create software and work with linux, currently in my study environment i use Voidlinux and Nvim as ID.
-I intend to onde day make an engine using Opengl and C, C++ or Rust.
+I've been very interested in creating softwares and working with linux, currently in my study environment I use Voidlinux and Nvim as IDE.
+I intend to one day make an engine using Opengl and C, C++ or Rust.

 <div>